Eucharist: The Sublime Mystery of God’s Love

 The St. James Religious Education program and St. James School provide formation for our children preparing for the Sacrament of Eucharist.
 Parents are also included in formation opportunities that enable them to share the journey to the Sacrament with their children.

-To receive the Sacrament of Eucharist for the first time, the family should be registered as parishioners, and the child must attend the two year formation program, which typically begins in 1st grade.The child will receive the Sacrament of Reconciliation for the first time prior to First Eucharist.
+To receive the Sacrament of Eucharist for the first time, the child must attend the two year formation program, which typically begins in 1st grade.The child will receive the Sacrament of Reconciliation for the first time prior to First Eucharist.
 Our students and their families will participate in this Sacrament after formation classes and activities.

 For more information, you may contact the Religious Education Office by phone 630-858-5646 or St. James the Apostle School at 630-469-8060 during business hours or you may send an inquiry email by firstname.lastname@example.org, and we will contact you with further information.